smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 	* Add tile table to geolevels;
 	* Add gid to lookup_table;
 	* Obsolete t_rif40_sahsu_geometry/t_rif40_sahsu_maptiles; use rif40_geolevels lookup_table/tile_table

+#### December TODO list:

+* Get methods:
+  * ZIP results;
+  * Run front end and batch from XML config file.
+  * Add CSV files meta to XML config;
+  * Drive database script generator from XML config file (not internal data structures);
+  * Missing comments on other columns from shapefile via extended attributes XML file;
+  * Dump SQL to XML/JSON files (Postgres and SQL Server) so Kevin does not need to generate it;
   * Add trigger verification code from Postgres;
-  * SQL server RHR force to support mixed LH and RH in multipolygons [c.%1.STUnion(%1.STStartPoint()) is also possible instead of c.%1.ReorientObject()] where %1 is the geometry column
   * Fix in Node:
     - Self-intersection at or near point -76.329400888614401 39.31505881204005
     - Too few points in geometry component at or near point -91.774770828512843 46.946012696542709
-  * Add CSV files meta to XML config;
-  * Drive database script generator from XML config file (not internal data structures);
-  * Missing comments on other columns from shapefile via extended attributes XML file;
-  * Dump SQL to XML/JSON files (Postgres and SQL Server) so Kevin does not need to generate it;
   * Check Turf JS centroid code (figures are wrong);
   * Compare Turf/PostGIS/SQL Server area and centroid caculations;
-  * Resolve SQL Server use of geography verses geometry and SQL Server geometry to geography casting;

-#### November TODO list:

-* Get methods:
-  * ZIP results;
-  * Run front end and batch from XML config file.

-SQL Server porting started in August; so far I was able to use Turf.
+SQL Server porting started in August(nearly complete 27/10/2016); so far I was able to use Turf.
 The Node.js backend needs to be able to run the scripts so that the fixed and validated geometry data becomes available.

 Note: no bounding box (bbox) in tiles.